The shareholder model

-* In this case, not all the unused deduction for risk-free return is employed.
+* In this case, not all the unused risk-free return allowance is employed.
 The remainder – 204 – is lost through the realisation.

 Acquisition value/input value: 10,000

 ** The loss is deductible against ordinary income.
-The unused deduction for risk-free return – 304 – is lost.
+The unused risk-free return allowance – 304 – is lost.

-Personal shareholders resident in Norway are entitled to deductions for risk-free return if they own shares/units in companies abroad that are considered equivalent to Norwegian companies comprised by the model; see the list above under "Which distributions are comprised by the shareholder model?".
-In this context, there is no difference whether the company is domiciled in an EEA or non-EEA state.
+Personal shareholders resident in Norway are entitled to deductions for risk-free return if they own shares/units in companies abroad that are considered equivalent to Norwegian companies comprised by the model; see the list above under "Which distributions fall under the shareholder model?".
+In this context, there is no difference between whether the company is domiciled in an EEA or non-EEA state.

-The shareholder is only entitled to a deduction when the dividend has been legally distributed.
+The shareholder is only entitled to the risk-free return allowance when the dividend has been legally distributed.

 The shareholder model for shareholders resident in the EEA area who own shares in Norwegian companies

 Personal shareholders resident abroad are liable for tax on dividends distributed by companies domiciled in Norway (withholding tax).
-Personal shareholders who are tax-resident in another EEA state are entitled to a deduction for risk-free return under the same rules as shareholders resident in Norway.
+Personal shareholders who are resident for tax purposes in another EEA state are entitled to a risk-free return allowance under the same rules as shareholders that are resident in Norway.
 This is conditional on the dividend being legally distributed by a company domiciled in Norway.

 If the withholding tax is higher than the tax that the shareholder has to pay on the dividend after risk-free return under internal Norwegian rules, the taxpayer can apply for a refund of the overpaid withholding tax.

 A Swedish personal shareholder owns shares in a Norwegian company.
 The shareholder receives a gross dividend of 100.
-Risk-free return on these shares amounts to 8.
-The company deducts withholding tax of 15 percent of the gross dividend, so that the shareholder is paid 85 by the company.
-Taxable dividend after deduction for risk-free return, according to internal Norwegian rules, is 92, and 23 percent tax of this amount is 21,16.
-Since the taxpayer has had 15 percent withholding tax deducted under the tax treaty, he is not entitled to repayment of any withholding tax.
+The risk-free return on these shares amounts to 8.
+The company deducts 15 percent withholding tax of the gross dividend, so that the shareholder is paid 85 by the company.
+Taxable dividend after deducting the risk-free return allowance, according to internal Norwegian rules, is 92, and 22 percent tax of this amount is 20.24.
+Since the taxpayer has had 15 percent withholding tax deducted under the tax treaty, he or she is not entitled to repayment of any withholding tax.
 The risk-free return is therefore lost and cannot be carried forward to later years.

 Taxation of share gains after emigrating

-As of income year 2007, a general emigration tax on latent gains on shares and equivalent holdings was introduced, so that increases in value while the taxpayer was resident in Norway are subject to tax liability in Norway at the time that the taxpayer is no longer resident in Norway under domestic law or a tax treaty.
+As of the 2007 income year, a general emigration tax on latent gains on shares and equivalent holdings was introduced, so that increases in value while the taxpayer was resident in Norway are taxable in Norway at the time that the taxpayer is no longer resident in Norway under domestic law or a tax treaty.
 This only applies when total gains exceed NOK 500,000.
-If the tax liability from residence in Norway has ended before 29 November 2022 and the shares or holdings are not realised within five years of the tax liability ending, the exit tax will no longer apply.
-The exit tax also does not apply if the taxpayer becomes liable for tax under the Tax Act, Section 2-1 before the shares have been realised.
+If the tax liability from residence in Norway has ended before 29 November 2022 and the shares or units have not been realised within five years of the tax liability ending, the exit tax will no longer apply.
+The exit tax also does not apply if the taxpayer is liable to pay tax under section 2-1 of the Taxation Act before the shares have been realised.
 See RF-1141 Gevinst og tap på aksjer og andeler ved utflytting (Gains and losses on shares and units on moving from Norway – in Norwegian only)

 Extra tax on interest on loans from a person to a company